 Some Bad Stuff Going On in ESL Classes Around the World

 During my years teaching ESL, I’ve had the opportunity to witness plenty of other teachers who talk at their normal rate and don’t simplify their language at all.
 For slow talkers, it was perhaps kind of okay.
 But for those who normally talked quite quickly?
 It was certainly not ideal

 Their utterances are met with confused looks and no response because the students actually had no idea what they were talking about it.
 These teachers often defend their actions saying things like, “Students need to get used to how it is in the real world.”

 That logic is flawed on many levels, but the biggest problem is that it’s not in the “zone,” nor is it comprehensible input.
 This means that it’s unlikely to help the students in any way whatsoever.

 Plus, the student will likely view your class as a total waste of time since you’re just talking at them, and not with them.
 Nobody likes being talked at, especially in another language that they’re struggling to figure out.

-Challenge Students, at a Slightly Higher Level
+Challenge Students When You’re Speaking, at a Slightly Higher Level

-Talk Slowly and Simply for Beginners
+Grading Language by Talking Slowly and Simply for Beginners

 You can do this by talking slowly and using simple grammar concepts and vocabulary.
 This is especially important if you have lower-level students.
 By not doing this, you’re actually doing a disservice to your students.